ajmasia/jwt-json-server/readme.md

-# JWT Protected REST API with json-server
+# Protected REST API with json-server and JWT

+This project allows us to use an API Rest to develop in the frontend with mock datas before the backend is finished.

 ## Install